 A training course on remote sensing applications to disaster-risk management and emergency response to be conducted in the Dominican Republic in the summer of 2012.

 UN-SPIDER's Regional Support Office CATHALAC (Water Center for the Humid Tropics of Latin America and the Caribbean) conducted a satellite-based analysis of floodings caused by the lakes Azuei in Haiti and Enriquillo in the Dominican Republic.

-The Institute of Technology “Las Americas” is a technical institution for higher education, specialized in technical-vocational training, English as a second language, and high technology areas, under a model of “technical college”.
-“Las Americas” hosts Centers of Excellence in Information Technology, Multimedia, Mechatronics and Software, as well as the School of Languages ITLA.
+The Institute of Technology “Las Americas” is a technical institution for higher education, specializing in technical-vocational training, English as a second language, and high technology areas, under a model of “technical college”.
+“Las Americas” hosts Centres of Excellence in Information Technology, Multimedia, Mechatronics and Software, as well as the School of Languages ITLA.

 The National Statistics Office (ONE) is the institution that controls the official statistics in the Dominican Republic since 1936.
 As technically specialized organism and coordinator of the National Statistical System, its mission is to produce and disseminate official statistics of quality and transparency to help decision making in public policy and national development.

-The Dominican Institute for Water Resources’ responsibility is to ensure citizens’ access to water in a healthy and equitable way and to organize efficiently the management of the water resources in social and environmental harmony.
+The Dominican Institute for Water Resources’ responsibility is to ensure citizens’ access to water, in a healthy and equitable way, and to efficiently organize the management of water resources in social and environmental harmony.
 It promotes better living conditions and well-being of families and individuals through the preservation and rational use of the water resources.